AleksandraCislowski/AleksandraCislowski/README.md

 ## 💡 About Me

-Frontend Developer and Scrum Master passionate about building great user experiences and helping teams deliver successful products.
+Frontend Developer and Scrum Master.

 From **April 2024 to March 2026** I worked mainly on company projects that are not public due to NDA on GitLab, contributing to the development of a flagship web application built with **React, Next.js, and TypeScript**.